ddragosd/js-infinite-list/README.md

 # InfiniteList

 Javascript library with support for infinite scrolling.
-This library is in beta state.
+This library is in beta state, with a 95.6% Code Coverage - so you can trust it does what it says as per the code coverage value :).

 If you want to see it in action you can check links bellow.
 Each link shows various configurations supported by this library.